ellamessner/BMMB852/week06/README.md

 ```

 ## Align reads to reference genome and generate statistics
-This code assumes paired reads and will need to be edited
+This code assumes paired reads and will need to be edited for single-end reads.
 ```bash
 make align stats READID=SRR1972958 GENOME=AF086833
 ```